ClementBartholome/Scrimba-JS-Projects/README.md

 ### Continued development

-I plan to add the following features :
+I plan to work on the following features :

 - Offer a "meal deal" discount
 - Allow users to rate their experience
-- New theme / UI
+- New theme
+- Close button on the payment modal
+- Improve the UI and the responsive design